GLOBAL MARKETS-Shares, bonds slide on U.S. economic data

 central banks have primed markets with liquidity.

-the New York Stock Exchange and by more than 4 to 1 on Nasdaq.
+1 on the New York Stock Exchange, and by 4 to 1 on Nasdaq.

 MSCI's all-country world index fell 0.9